primevprotocol/docs-builder-boost/src/routes/docs/[...2]How-to-Guides/[...4]Registeringoncontract/+page.md

 ---
-title: Registering to Primev Contract
+title: How to Register Builder to Primev Contract
 description: You must register your builder-boost instance on the Primev contract to enable authorized connections and generate revenue from providing execution data.

 ---